adonisjs/legacy-docs/3.0/lucid.md

 ## Convention over Configuration

 Models inherit a handful of properties from `Lucid` base class, which prevents you from re-writing the same code again and again.
-Only implement below methods if you want to change the default behaviour of a model.
+Only implement below methods if you want to change the default behavior of a model.

 #### table